danivan/reitscreener-exercises/README.md

 * setup scraper definitions
 * setup scheduler, cronjobs if necessary

-## Docker and Ansible
+## Docker Basics

-This activity will give you an idea how the automation works, both development and production
+This activity enables you to get an overview on REITScreener's infrastructure setup

 * setup databases using docker
 * setup scripts calls using ansible